RunedUniverse/r4m-maven-extension/README.md

 Every Execution defined in the PEM can have multiple restrictions, once a restriction type is defined at least one of those definitions has to be fulfilled.
 Currently following restriction is available - other core-extensions may define additional restrictions:

-`packaging-procedure`
+`packaging-procedure`, `property`

 Every Goal in the PEM has to have at least one mode.
 By default the modes `default` and `dev` are preconfigured.
 This can be changed inside the `pem.xml`.

-**What might I use modes for?** With modes you can have two seperate 'modes' of one execution, for example you can make it so that a formtting goal only runs in 'dev' mode and not during normal operation.
+**What might I use modes for?** With modes you can have two seperate 'modes' of one execution, for example you can make it so that a formatting goal only runs in 'dev' mode and not during normal operation.

 ---